open-crosspost/open-crosspost-proxy-service/memory-bank/types-and-schemas.md

 ## Types Package (`packages/types`)

-The types package is now the single source of truth for both Zod schemas and TypeScript types.
+The types package is the single source of truth for both Zod schemas and TypeScript types.
 It's organized by domain rather than by request/response:

 ```
 packages/types/src/